 What should I bring?

 You should wear loose comfortable athletic clothing and comfortable socks.
 If you have long hair bring something to tie it back.
-Rental shoes for indoor rock climbing are available for $6.
-Everyone must wear a full shirt/tank.
-No exposed buttocks or nipples.
-The bottom of your shirt/tank must touch the top of your pants/shorts.
+Rental shoes for indoor rock climbing are available for $7.
+Please- no exposed buttocks/nipples or sport-bra only for your top.

 Who can climb?
 Anyone.
 One of the great things about climbing is that anyone can excel.
 Unlike many sports in which only specific body types can excel (like height in basketball) anyone can rock climb.
 Also, because of the slow, controlled movements involved with indoor rock climbing, many climbers can continue into their 60’s and 70’s.